 On June 16, 2014 we acquired all of the outstanding equity interests of Check Inc. for total cash and other consideration of approximately \$369 million.
 The \$369 million included approximately \$27 million for the fair value of assumed equity awards that is being charged to expense over service periods of up to four years.
-Check provides a mobile bill payment application for consumers and became part of our Consumer segment.
+Check is now known as Mint Bills and is part of our Small Business segment.
 We have included the results of operations for Check in our consolidated results of operations from the date of acquisition.
 Their results of operations for periods prior to the date of acquisition were not material when compared with our consolidated results of operations.
 See Note 6 to the financial statements in Item 8 of this Annual Report for more information.